 There are few tourist destinations more awe-inspiring than Las Vegas.
 Enormous, sprawling mega-resorts line the Strip and are sprinkled across the city.
 Vegas hotels typically sport impressive pool complexes, shopping, dining options, and of course, casinos.

-All that enormity got us to thinking: What is the biggest casino in Vegas?
+All that enormity got me to thinking: What is the biggest casino in Vegas?

-We dug into reporting from the Nevada Gaming Commission to count down the 15 biggest casinos in Las Vegas.
-The rankings we comprised are based on square footage dedicated to gaming activity.
+I dug into reporting from the Nevada Gaming Commission to count down the 15 biggest casinos in Las Vegas, which is based on square footage dedicated to gaming activity.